p≡p for Outlook¶

 Step 1: Run the installation file by double clicking or pressing Enter after the file is selected.

 Step 3: The p≡p for Outlook licensing agreement will be shown as below.
-Please read through this agreement in its entirety. .
-After you have read and agree to the p≡p for Outlook licensing agreement, please mark the I accept the terms in the License Agreement checkbox and click on Install.
+Please read through this agreement in its entirety.
+After you have read and agreed to the p≡p for Outlook licensing agreement, please check the “I accept the terms in the License Agreement” checkbox and click Install.

 Step 4: The installer will now need your permission to continue.
 This is a security feature of Windows.
 When the below dialog appears, please introduce the administrator password (if required) and click Yes.